dorothy110/Dorothy-Main/README.md

 I believe that the pursuit of knowledge and self-improvement is a lifelong journey that brings joy and enrichment to my life.
 Whether it's learning a new tech skill, exploring a new project, or finding ways to grow and develop as a person, I am constantly seeking out opportunities to learn and grow.
 I believe that this mindset has helped me to become a more well-rounded and fulfilled individual, and I hope to continue this journey of self-discovery and improvement for many years to come.

 ## Experience:
-I have previously worked in the investment banking and sales industries for two years, and later worked as a data analyst for an e-commerce company for one year.
+I have previously worked in the investment banking and manufactory industry as a sales for two years, and later worked as a data analyst for an E-commerce company for one year.
 Currently, I am a TA for a database course at UW-Madison and have also interned for DOIT.

 **Data Analysis:**